-It includes a full explanation of what it is and how to use it in everyday life with an audio example.
-And because learning a new language is important, we also sprinkled some useful stuff like synonym, slow pronunciation audio, dialogue example and more!
+We are going to teach you all the things you need to know about the basic sentence "À tout à l'heure".
+To be clear, this includes a full definition of what it is and how you can use it in a dialogue with an audio example.
+Plus, we also added some useful stuff like synonyms, slow pronunciation audio, dialogue example and more!

-French people are using “À tout à l’heure” when they will see each other later during the day.
-The closest English translation would be “See you later (today)“.
+French people use "À tout à l'heure" when they will see each other later during the day.
+The closest English translation would be "See you later (today)".

 It's important to insist that it works only if you will see the other person before the end of the day.
 If not, there are other sentences to use, as you are going to discover right now!

 Every time you are leaving someone, you have to think of when will be the next time you will see this person again.
 The answer to this question will affect how to say goodbye.

 Here are the variations to use if you know when you will see the person:

 *The time frames aren't fixed, but being too far from it might cause some misunderstandings.

 If the next time you will see the person is not defined, use instead: